LambdaGaming/GChroma/doc.md

  ## Arguments
  1. `userdata` instance - Instance of the GChroma effect created with GChroma_Start().

- 2. `bool` key - Optional.
-Set to true if your effect modifies keyboard keys using the GCHROMA_KEY_* enums listed at the bottom of the page.

  ## Example 1
  Sets all 4 corners of the mouse pad to green.